SUSE/suse-at-home/install/InstallSLESonRPi-USB.md

 # Installing SLES 15 SP2 on Raspberry Pi - Supplement  - Booting from USB drive

-This lab is a suplement to the install and configure SLES 15 SP2 on a Raspberry Pi.
+This lab is a supplement to the install and configure SLES 15 SP2 on a Raspberry Pi.

 This lab details the additional steps need to boot SLE from a USB boot disk.